 Get well soon, Felix.
 The world needs you.

-The lovely, infuriating Felix Dennis died on 22 June 2014, aged 67.
+The lovely, loud, infuriating Felix Dennis died on 22 June 2014, aged 67.
 He lived at least three lives as a publisher, poet and performer.
 And he made magazines great.
 RIP Felix 1947-2014.